-Measurable impact can't be achieved if nobody knows what you're trying to do or what you're selling.
-I’ve helped leaders and innovators in Chicago and across the U.S. figure out what their public is interested in, articulate their value proposition and communications strategy, and achieve the results they envision.
-My work continues to be all about powerful content, sharp strategy and measurable results.
+As my PR-man dad used to say, "You can't serve the public interest, if the public isn't interested."
+I’ve helped leaders and innovators in Chicago and across the U.S. figure out what their public is interested in, articulate their value proposition and communications strategy, and make meaningful connections.
+My work continues to be all about powerful content, sharp strategy, measurable results and social justice.

-Throughout my adventure (career) in communications I've gotten to know the ins and outs of raising audience awareness, getting them to engage and stirring them to act.
-As communications director I've rolled up my sleeves and developed content, helped executives position themselves as thought leaders, and built high-achieving communications teams and modern technological infrastructure.
+Throughout my adventure (career) in communications I've gotten to know the ins and outs of raising audience awareness, getting individuals to engage and stirring them to act.
+As communications writer, editor and manager I've rolled up my sleeves and developed content, helped executives position themselves as thought leaders, and built high-achieving communications teams and modern technological infrastructure.
 I've led key communications and public relations efforts within major foundations, supporting top executives, and advanced impact-oriented portfolios.
-As a staff member and as a consultant, I've worked with entities of every size, helping their leaders advance as thought leaders, increase their audiences and gain results across channels.
+As a staff member and as a consultant, I've worked for entities of every size, helping executives advance as thought leaders, increasing audience awareness and size, and gaining results across channels.

 Social justice is the cornerstone of all my work.
 Supporting it are my training in writing and management.
-My undergraduate creative writing degree from Knox College has proved way more valuable than I could ever have imaged and has meant that I've been the resident writer at all my jobs.
+My undergraduate creative writing degree from Knox College has proved way more valuable than I could ever have imaged.
+For one, it has meant that I've been the resident writer at all my jobs.
 It is complimented by a master's from the University of San Francisco School of Management.
 Rounding it all out, I studied photojournalism at Columbia College Chicago and stand-up at Second City.
 I've used all of this to "interest the public" and advance social justice missions.

 I am an active member of communications associations and community organizations.
 Three of them are the Public Relations Society of America, the Professional Speechwriters Association, and Rotary International.
 I have also served on a number of boards and committees, including as board director and president of the San Francisco organization Art with Elders, as a founding advisory committee member for the California State University Institute for Palliative Care, and as a board member and chair of Oakland-based LeaderSpring.

 Living in the San Francisco Bay Area was a thrill, but I'll always be a prairie boy.
 I was born in Chicago and when my investigative journalist dad became a press secretary, he moved our family to Springfield.
 Growing up in the Land of Lincoln and going to Jane Addams Elementary School made me a life-long fan of both Abe and Jane.
-A job took me to the San Francisco Bay Area, but my husband and I moved back to Chicagoland when our son headed to college.
-Nobody in California could believe we were moving back to the cold of Chicago, but there's no place I'd rather be than the Midwest.
+Early in my career a job took me to the San Francisco Bay Area, but my husband and I moved back to Chicagoland when our son headed to college.
+Nobody in California could believe we were moving back to the cold of Chicago, but there's no place we'd rather be than the Midwest and Illinois.
 We love Chicago, with it's wonderful down-to-earth people, vibrant arts and culinary scenes, and its powerful sense of community and social justice.
 We even love the cold.
-It's true that the hikes are different on the prairie than in California, but they're just as pleasant, especially with our new Labrador pup, Lincoln.
+It's true that the hikes are different on the prairie than in California, but we enjoy them just as much, especially with our new Labrador pup, Lincoln.